Tokina 28-70mm f/2.8 AT-X AF vs AT-X PRO 28-80mm 1:2.8 280 AF. Compare Test

 70mm Tokina AT-X PRO 28-80mm 1:2.8 280 AF

-Both lenses have good contrast, and well with the strong side light.
-But at the same time, both a strong fear of direct backlight, especially on the long end.
+Both lenses have good contrast and well with strong side light.
+But at the same time, both strongly fear direct backlight, especially on the long end.
 It seemed to me, Tokina AT-X PRO 28-80mm 1:2.8 AF 280 copes better with backlight.
 Maybe an important role in this is constructive - front lens focal lengths under certain deep-seated in the barrel, which partially protects the lens from stray light.
-In the first version such constructive are not provided.
+In the first version, such construction is not provided.

 As shown by examples, both lenses have good optical performance.
-Yet the model AT-X PRO 28-80mm 1:2.8 AF 280 has a better sharpness and contrast.
-But the 28-70mm f/2.8 AT-X AF, in my opinion has a more artistic image.
-Also, AT-X PRO 28-80mm has a much better constructive.
+Yet, the model AT-X PRO 28-80mm 1:2.8 AF 280 has better sharpness and contrast.
+But the 28-70mm f/2.8 AT-X AF, in my opinion, has a more artistic image.
+Also, AT-X PRO 28-80mm has much better construction.
 He is about 50-70 dollars more expensive first.
 So which lens one is more like it, you decide.